Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Viconia Shadowpriestess

-A cleric who survived the destruction of her house to become a powerful force on the surface
+A cleric who survived the destruction of her house to become a major force on the surface

 Malice Spiderqueen